Solar manual or automated is an important decision to be made up front.

 Whatever you have decided to look into the feasibility of building an electrical plant in your home or business that relies, perhaps entirely on the sun for its energy; could you do it yourself, or must you call in the professionals?

 That all depends on your own qualifications and confidence; I have no formal skills in electricity but I do have an interest and some background.
 And I have built a basic, manual solar generator; but I would not attempt a fully automated system myself.

 What is the difference?

-A totally automated solar generator will evaluate electronically how much energy the sun is supplying, and how much you are using, and then make the decision whether to start using your electrical utility's energy.
+A totally automated solar generator will evaluate electronically how much energy the sun is supplying, and how much you are using, and then make the decision whether to start using your utility's power.
 In South Africa that's a company called Eskom; no one trusts it any more to supply our electrical needs.

 Solar manual or automated questions whether the common man could build his own sunspot generator.

 A manual solar system on the other hand depends on you to make that call; with the use of a change-over switch you can toggle back and forth from your utility to the inverter.

 That means that for large parts of the day someone must be present to make these judgements.
 Clearly a fully automated solar system has distinct advantages over a manual generator.

-So you have to make the solar manual automated decision up front.
+So you have to make the solar or manual automated system decision up front.

-So, where is the catch?
+So, what is the catch?
 Why does everyone not choose an automated solar generator over a manual system?
 It is all about price; and dirty power from your grid entering and destroying your computers and cellphones.

 To build a fully automated system, to my mind, requires the services of a professional company who will design and install a solar generator that is tailor-made to your needs.